eigenbom/lua-macro/README.md

 ## Examples

-Here a two examples that demonstrates the basic process.
+Here are some examples that demonstrates the basic process.
 For a complete example that covers all macro commands and more example use cases see [test/main.lua](test/main.lua) and [test/main.out.lua](test/main.out.lua).

 ### Hello, Pi